apollo-business-automation/ibm-cp4ba-demo-deployment/README.md

 ```
 oc apply -f opencloud-operators-catalog.yaml
 ```
-In the OpenShift console, click _Operators_ and _OperatorHub_, enter _cp4a_ (or _cp4ba_) in the Filter by keyword box under All items. _IBM Cloud Pak for Business Automation_ operator appears.
+In the OpenShift web console, click _Operators_ and _OperatorHub_, enter _cp4a_ (or _cp4ba_) in the Filter by keyword box under All items. _IBM Cloud Pak for Business Automation_ operator appears.
 Click on it.

 ![Find the Operator](images/find-operator.png)